SteveDeJongh/LS_170/review.md

 Sequence of events:
 Enter domain into web browser, if the web browser or OS can't resolve the domain.
 Sends query to next level (recursive name server (RNS)) ISP level checks own cache memory if it cant...
-Root server is at the top level of a DNS heirarchy ( 13 ), manage the request for top level domains.
+Root server is at the top level of a DNS hierarchy ( 13 ), manage the request for top level domains.
-Request is then sent to the appropriate top level domain server Will then contact authoratatize name servers that contain the list of domain names and IP addresses.
+Request is then sent to the appropriate top level domain server Will then contact authoritative name servers that contain the list of domain names and IP addresses.
-Once IP address is retreived, its sent back to the RNS and your own computer.
+Once IP address is retrieved, its sent back to the RNS and your own computer.

 -Understand the client-server model of web interactions, and the role of HTTP as a protocol within that model